This is a previous offering, to view the recording please click the button below.

 Description: To make a lasting impact, effective community health work is transitioning from a program approach to policy, systems, and environmental (PSE) change.
-Engaging a variety of people who can champion your work in places you may not be able to reach is an important strategy for implementing PSE change.
-This webinar will explore why it is important to engage elected officials in the community work you do, and different strategies for how to engage them.
-The presenter will provide a brief overview of the structure of local governments and strategies for preparing talking points that members of your coalition can use in phone calls, emails, or visits to elected officials.
-Examples from the field include smoke-free housing, healthy food access, and town planning for
+This webinar will explore the what, why, and how of PSEs through local examples from across Massachusetts.
+Presenters will provide a brief overview of PSEs and the difference between programs and systems change.
+Examples from the field include smoke-free housing, healthy food access, and town planning for the built environment.

 Learning Objectives: Participants completing this training will be able to:

 Audience: Coalition leaders and partners; community health advocates working on municipal and state level to create healthier communities.

 Read more about these concepts in our blog post Better Health Through Local Policies: 11 Key Elements.